aleshaleksey/fansys23/weapons.md

 **Short Sword**s are short straight blades designed primarily for stabbing.
 They are simple, sturdy blades.
 The gladius is a typical short sword.

 **Small Sword**s are light, elegant blades designed specifically for piercing.
 They are typically used by ranking members of high and low society for tidily settling scores and are not meant for heavy combat.
 They have the "light" and "disarm" properties.
-As an exception, small swords do NOT cause "bleeding" (as in they cause bleeding, but not "bleeding").
+As an exception, small swords do NOT cause "bleeding" (as in they cause bleeding, but not "bleeding"). **NB**: The "rapier" from DnD 3.5 onwards is in fact a small sword.

 **Shuriken** refers to throwing needles, throwing knives and throwing stars.
 These are easily concealed blades used for surprise attacks and as a distraction.
 They have the "light" property.